 As often as not, I will find myself behind a driver who doesn’t seem to realize that the right turn lane is a merge lane.
 They stop and wait for the cars in the left lane to pass before they proceed.
 I find myself talking to these people sometimes, although they can’t hear me.
 It’s good that they can’t hear me.
 I don’t sound very pastor like in those moments.

-I can also not be very pastor like when I’m in an airport, proceeding from one gate to another.
+I can also not be a very pastor like when I’m in an airport, proceeding from one gate to another.
 I don’t understand people who are shuffling their feet as they meander through the terminal.
-And for the life of me, the able bodied people who are standing still on the moving walkways?
+And for the life of me, the able-bodied people who are standing still on the moving walkways?
 Really?

 In other words, I’m a mostly patient person.
 Except when I’m not.